 Why is property condition important?
 It’s important because it has a direct impact on both the price of the property and the money you will pay to renovate the house or to repair it.
 For example, imagine that you are buying a property, and you are satisfied with the price you paid for it.

 Then you realize you don’t have enough money to complete these repairs.
 This sounds like common sense, but many investors make this mistake.
-This is how many less experienced property investors can get into a situation where they have lost all of their repair money.
-To prevent this from happening, you should consult a professional to check properly the condition the property is in before you buy it.
+This is how many less-experienced property investors find themselves in situations where they have lost all of their repair money.
+To prevent this from happening, you should consult a professional to properly check the condition the property is in before you buy it.
 Do you need to repair it?